WOOLLY MAMMOTH: A BRIEF HISTORY

-I can’t recall precisely when Roger Brady and I first broached the idea of forming a theater company together.
-But sometime during the summer of 1976, when we were acting interns at the New Jersey Shakespeare Festival, the idea became a source of consuming intellectual passion that took hold of our friendship and conversations for many months.
-We met regularly in cheap New York cafés to discuss books and theories about theater, to talk about shows we were seeing and performing in, to speculate how our new company would be organized and to clarify its precise mission.
-These discussions lasted for two years before we took any concrete steps.
-From the beginning — and this is the most important thing to know about Woolly Mammoth — we were obsessed with our mission, with developing it, articulating it, and refining it.
+Following our stint in New Jersey, Roger and I headed to New York to continue our acting careers.
+We met regularly in cheap New York cafés to discuss books and theories about theatre, to talk about shows we were seeing and acting in, and to speculate how our new company might be organized.
+From the beginning — and this is the most important thing to know about Woolly Mammoth — we were obsessed with our theatre’s mission, with developing it, articulating it, and refining it.

-Our first tentative step toward launching the new Woolly Mammoth was producing two plays in New York, about as far off Broadway as it was possible to get.
-The first was in the community room of a housing cooperative on the Lower East Side where, for our somewhat elderly audience, we selected Arthur Schnitzler’s classic, La Ronde — a series of frank seduction scenes about the capriciousness of sexual relationships.
+Our first tentative step toward launching the new Woolly Mammoth was producing two plays in New York, about as far off Broadway as one could get.
+The first was in the community room of a housing cooperative on the Lower East Side where, for our somewhat elderly audience, we selected Austrian playwright Arthur Schnitzler’s classic, LA RONDE — a series of frank seduction scenes about the capriciousness of sexual relationships.
 Our second show came months later at a Jewish Community Center near the northern tip of Manhattan.
-On a shoestring budget we tackled the neglected Yiddish classic, The Golem, an expressionistic tragedy about a Frankenstein-like savior who flies violently out of control.
+On a shoestring budget we tackled the neglected Yiddish classic, THE GOLEM, an expressionistic tragedy about a Frankenstein-like savior who flies violently out of control.

 Already much was clear about our new company: Like the Woolly Mammoths of old we would traipse the earth seeking not food but a place to perform.
-We would treat our audiences to something provocative and different that lay just at the edge of their comfort zone.
+We would treat our audiences to something different that lay just at the edge of their comfort zone.
 We would challenge ourselves to take big artistic and producing risks, often on material we didn’t totally understand – trusting that working on each play would reveal what we needed to learn.

 This was a period of intense experimentation to find our core artistic identity.
 Our early workshops with actors (which lasted for several months before we picked any plays) involved extreme physical and vocal improvisations to see if we could develop new language about acting and find a more liberated sense of style.
 Our earliest productions included an improvised one-act created by the company (a disaster); absurdist works from Chile, Poland, France, England, and Czechoslovakia; and American plays by radical young writers like Mark Medoff and Jean-Claude van Itallie.
-Most had a strong political or social message couched in an intellectual comic style derived from Beckett and Ionesco.
+Most had a strong political or social message couched in an intellectual comic style derived from Beckett or Ionesco.

 HITTING OUR STRIDE

 Roger left Woolly Mammoth in 1983, largely for personal reasons, yet partly due to our diverging taste in plays.
-After his departure, Linda and I shifted focus toward American works, and we hit our stride with two very fresh plays that had the hallmarks of many Woolly plays to come.
+After his departure, Linda and I shifted toward more American works, and we hit our stride with two very fresh plays that had the hallmarks of many Woolly plays to come.

 TO CHURCH STREET

 Several of our productions in the late 1980s and early 1990s were directed by Grover Gardner.
-He injected our work with a sharper focus on character detail (Grover was a fan of the quirky characterbased films of Preston Sturges).
-Our language about acting became more psychological, aiming for an intense inner life that allowed the actors to not only make bold choices, but to support them truthfully.
+He injected our work with a sharper focus on character detail (Grover was a fan of the quirky character-based films of Preston Sturges).
+Our language about acting became more psychological, aiming for an intense inner life that allowed the actors to not only make bold choices, but to support them more truthfully.
 We referred to it as Woolly’s “keyed-up psychology.”
 We modified the usual Stanislavsky language about “character objectives” and referred instead to “objectives that you fail at.”
 In other words, each character is trying desperately to achieve something, but it’s constantly slipping away.
 This approach proved ideal for neurotically charged playwrights like Harry Kondoleon, Nicky Silver, Amy Freed, and David Lindsay-Abaire.

 The most important artistic development on Church Street was our increasing emphasis on new plays.
-Beginning with Nicky Silver’s Fat Men in Skirts in 1990, we began to think of new plays as the very heart of Woolly’s mission.
+Beginning with Nicky Silver’s FAT MEN IN SKIRTS in 1990, we began to think of new plays as the very heart of Woolly’s mission.
 We found it stimulating to work directly with writers.
 We liked the element of risk involved, plus the reward of contributing to scripts in a formative way.
 It distinguished Woolly from our local competitors.
 And it opened up a much larger world of plays to choose from, despite the daunting task of reading hundreds of un-produced manuscripts.

-Non-premieres included Wallace Shawn’s Aunt Dan and Lemon, a provocative examination of American political morality; and Don DeLillo’s The Day Room, a Beckettian exercise in madhouse linguistic comedy.
+Non-premieres included Wallace Shawn’s AUNT DAN AND LEMON, a provocative examination of American political morality; and Don DeLillo’s THE DAY ROOM, a Beckettian exercise in madhouse linguistic comedy.
 A number of English and Canadian works also received their first or second American productions at Woolly.
-These included Steve Berkoff’s Kvetch, a riotous send-up of repressed thoughts; Nick Darke’s The Dead Monkey a tragicomedy about the collapse of an aging surfer following the death of his pet monkey; Ann-Marie MacDonald’s Goodnight Desdemona, a lovable riff on Shakespeare; Philip Ridley’s The Pitchfork Disney, a post-apocalyptic nightmare; and George Walker’s Heaven, a violent examination of the clash between liberal values and the reality of life on the streets.
+These included Steve Berkoff’s KVETCH, a riotous send-up of repressed thoughts; Nick Darke’s THE DEAD MONKEY, a tragicomedy about the collapse of an aging surfer following the death of his pet monkey; Ann-Marie MacDonald’s GOODNIGHT DESDEMONA, a lovable riff on Shakespeare; Philip Ridley’s THE PITCHFORK DISNEY, a post-apocalyptic nightmare; and George Walker’s HEAVEN, a violent examination of the clash between liberal values and the reality of life on the streets.

-In 1990, Woolly Mammoth went through a financial crisis as the Gulf War kept people glued to their televisions and away from theater.
-At the same time, we were looking for a new Managing Director following Linda’s departure a couple years earlier.
+In 1990, Woolly Mammoth went through a financial crisis as the Gulf War kept people glued to their televisions and away from theatre.
+At the same time, we were looking for a new Managing Director following Linda’s departure a couple of years earlier.
 I lured our former Development Director, Molly White, to take the job.
-As part of this courtship, Molly and I had a series of intense conversations about how Woolly could operate from its deepest values.
+As part of this courtship, Molly and I had a series of intense conversations about how Woolly could operate from our deepest values.
 Influenced by the writings of art critic Suzie Gablik, we felt that the arts should play a direct role in improving society.
 In college, Molly had been involved with the Cornerstone Theatre, a company formed by Harvard graduates who adapted classic plays to address the concerns of community residents.
 We decided that, with Woolly’s emphasis on plays of social and political relevance, we too should find ways to impact our community directly.

 After 13 years on Church Street, I was sick of the tiny space.
 Our resourceful designers and actors had plumbed its depths many times over.
 Throughout the late 1990s we searched for a new space with no success.
 But under the far-sighted leadership of Managing Director Imani Drayton-Hill, we clarified our long-range goals, conducted a feasibility study, and strengthened our fundraising capacity.